 - inflammation of the pancreas due to gallstones blockage

-5 Types of Foods that aggravate your gallstones
+5 Types of Food that aggravate your gallstones

 To prevent the pain associated with gallstones, doctors and experts advise a change in the diet.
-Knowing which foods to avoid will lessen the discomfort and could prevent new gallstones from forming.
-Consider elimination high-risk foods that might aggravate your gallstone condition.
+Knowing which food to avoid will lessen the discomfort and could prevent new gallstones from forming.
+Consider elimination high-risk food that might aggravate your gallstone condition.

-- Fried foods like French fries, potato chips:
+- Fried food like French fries, potato chips:

-Eliminate deep-fried foods completely.
+Eliminate deep-fried food completely.
 Frying food with saturated fats or hydrogenated fats will aggravate gallstone pain and discomfort.
 Use olive or canola oil.

 - High-fat meats such as bacon, sausage, ground beef and ribs: